IBM-Bluemix-Docs/third-party/tutorial-define-bundle.md

 ## Defining your pricing model
 {: #bundle-pricing}

 From the pricing tab, define the pricing model for your Operator bundle.
-Currently, the {{site.data.keyword.cloud}} catalog supports free plans and bring your own license (BYOL).
+Currently, the {{site.data.keyword.cloud_notm}} catalog supports free plans and bring your own license (BYOL).
 For the purposes of this tutorial, complete the following steps to make the Operator bundle free.

 1. From the pricing tab, select **Free**.